MerjaKreivi/Hate-Speech-Classification-Experiments/SentiStrength-Classification/README.md

 - NegatingWordList - On negating word lexicon 'NegatingWordList.txt' each entry is labeled with one sentiment label (between -5 and 5).
 New 'NegatingWordList' (for Finnish) includes 37 entries.

 - QuestionWords - On question words lexicon 'QuestionWords.txt' each entry is labeled with one sentiment label (between -5 and 5).
 New 'QuestionWords' (for Finnish) includes 19 entries.

+- BoosterWordList - On booster words lexicon 'BoosterWordList.txt' each entry is labeled with one sentiment label (between -5 and 5).
+'BoosterWordList' (for Finnish) includes 20 entries.

+New modified (and old unmodified) lexicons for Finnish SentiStrength models are available at 'Finnish_SentiStrength' -folder.
+All experiments with SentiStrength -models were carried with lexicons mentioned above.
+The folder was added on the wheel of SentiStrength -methods as 'SentiStrength_FIN' -folder.